nvhieu1978/plutus-pioneer-program/docs/week3.rst

 Imagine you want to give a gift of Ada to a child.
 You want the child to own the Ada, but you only want the child to have access to it he or she turns eighteen.

-Using Plutus, it is very easy to implement a vesting scheme like that.
+Using Plutus, it is very easy to implement.
+As our first contract that will look at the context argument, we will implement a contract that implements a vesting scheme.
+Money will be put into a script and then it can be retrieved by a certain person, but only once a certain deadline has been reached.

-We start by copying the IsData function, the one we modified at the start of the lecture, into a new module called Vesting.
+We start by copying the ``IsData`` contract from lecture two into a new module called ``Vesting``.

-The first step is to think about the *Datum* and *Redeemer*.
+The first step is to think about the types for the datum and redeemer.

-For *Datum* it makes sense to have two pieces of information:
+For datum, it makes sense to have two pieces of information:

 -  The beneficiary
 -  The deadline